canonical/packer-maas/vmware-esxi/README.md

 ## Requirements (to deploy the image)

 * [MAAS](https://maas.io) 2.5 or above, [MAAS](https://maas.io) 2.6 required for storage configuration

+VMware ESXi has a specific set of [hardware requirements](https://www.vmware.com/resources/compatibility/search.php) which are more stringent than MAAS.

 ## Customizing the Image